 Picking up the 710 you can tell right away that it was designed for practicality.
 The handle is built up from steel liners (they’re skeletonized internally to save weight) with flat G10 scales and an FRN backspacer.

-The scales are lightly textured and each have two angled grooves cut into them to add some more grip, but the handle shape itself provides plenty of that.
+The scales are lightly textured and each has two angled grooves cut into them to add some more grip, but the handle shape itself provides plenty of that.
 It fills the hand quite well and the blade end has a prominent choil below and a thumb flare above.

-Both of these are cut with moderate jimping for some extra grip; the handle shape does a lot to prevent your hand accidentally slipping onto the blade.
+Both of these are cut with moderate jimping for some extra grip; the handle shape does a lot to prevent your hand from accidentally slipping onto the blade.
 It’s a simple and functional-looking design but a surprisingly comfortable one.

 The edges and corners are nicely rounded and while the checkering isn’t very pronounced it does make it feel good in the hand.